 Every ingredient in your baking arsenal has a part to play, like actors in a play.

-Flour provides the foundation on which your baked creation shall be built.
+Flour provides the foundation on which to build your baked creations.

 Fat brings moisture and tenderness to your baked goods.

-Sugar, not just a sweet talker, also tenderizes and gives color.
+Sugar is not just a sweet talker; it also tenderizes and gives color.

 Eggs, well, they’re the pillars, providing structure and leavening.